x5ix/skillbox-test-repository/readme.txt

 new dir log
 logs/ > .gitignore
 new file template.log
-!!!IMPORTANT!!! can't exclude a file from a folder that is completely excluded !logs/template.log
+!!!IMPORTANT!!! can't exclude a file from the folder that is completely excluded !logs/template.log
 -----
-.git ignore
+.gitignore
 error.log
 *.log
 logs/